World Nomads Travel Film Scholarship 2019 (Fully-funded to Malaysia)

 - Be visually engaging

-- Make a 3-minute documentary.
-Their challenge to you is to go out and interview an amazing adventurer or inspiring traveler and bring to life their compelling travel story around one of the following themes:
+- Make a 3-minute documentary: Interview an adventurer or inspiring traveler and bring their compelling travel story to life.

 For more information, visit World Nomads.